-Applications for 2013 International Connections Fund grants will be accepted between June 1 and June 8, 2013.
-See the details below for more information.
+The application period for 2013 International Connections Fund is now closed for 2013.
 Read the press release announcing the 2012 recipients.

 To encourage a greater sharing of experiences and international learning, the MacArthur Foundation has established a $1 million fund to help eligible non-profit arts and culture organizations advance their work by collaborating with peer organizations abroad.

 The following organizations are eligible to apply for funding from the MacArthur Foundation under this initiative:

 - A nonprofit organization* in the Chicago area that has received a grant payment directly from the MacArthur Foundation between 2008-2012, or

 - A nonprofit organization* in the Chicago area that has received a grant payment between 2008-2012 from the MacArthur Funds established at the Driehaus Foundation and Prince Charitable Trusts (including the Small Dance and Theater Fund).